 - Salsa Verde Mac & Cheese

-Depending on the freshness of the ingredients used, pico de gallo should remain good in the refrigerator for up to one week.
+Depending on the freshness of the ingredients used, salsa verde should remain good in the refrigerator for up to one week.

 Can you freeze salsa verde?